 Sexing and Breeding

-Set up the breeding tank with an air driven sponge filter and add marbles in the bottom so that any fallen eggs will fall through the spaces.
-These fish show no parental care and will attempt to eat the eggs if given the chance.
-A few plants should be added (live or artificial) and ensure that the water is soft and acidic, the pH should be no higher than 6.8.
-Always use a lid on the tank, spawning Neon's will leap out of the water, you do not want to lose your fish at this stage.
-There should be no lighting and condition the parent fish on live or frozen foods until the female has started to swell with eggs.
-Spawning will take place at daybreak, once this has completed the parent fish can be removed and eggs should be stuck to the plants, the tank glass and in the marble substrate.
+Prepare the breeding tank with an air-driven sponge filter and place marbles on the bottom to allow fallen eggs to fall through.
+Neon tetras do not provide parental care and will eat the eggs if they can.
+Add a few plants (live or artificial) and ensure the water is soft and acidic, with a pH no higher than 6.8.
+Cover the tank with a lid as spawning Neons may jump out.
+Keep the tank dark and condition the parent fish with live or frozen foods until the female's abdomen swells with eggs.
+Spawning usually occurs at dawn.
+After spawning, remove the parent fish, and eggs will attach to the plants, tank glass, and marble substrate.

-The eggs will hatch after 24 hours but keep the tank in darkness as the fry are light sensitive and this can bring on shock.
-They will consume their yolk sacs at first so do not offer them any food initially, once the sacs have been consumed they can be fed on Infusoria or a commercial fry food until they are large enough to accept newly hatched brine shrimp.
+The eggs will hatch within 24 hours.
+Keep the tank in darkness to protect the light-sensitive fry from shock.
+Initially, the fry will consume their yolk sacs, so no food is needed right away.
+Once the yolk sacs are depleted, feed the fry Infusoria or commercial fry food until they are large enough to eat newly hatched brine shrimp.

 Pictures